Why is the brake pad backing plate material so important?

-Global Brake Safety Council Test Results
+Global Brake Safety Council Test Results on New Brake Pads

 “Of the thirty two (32) disc brake pads measured prior to testing, many of the pads from sets 7 and 8 had critical dimensions already out of the OE specified tolerance.
 Evidently, these samples were manufactured out of the operational limits of the OEM even before they were subjected to salt spray.

 The frequency of the out of tolerance parts indicates poor dimensional capabilities in the stamping process.
 It is also possible the manufacturer does not know what the actual dimensional tolerances are for this particular vehicle application and has designed their tooling based on incomplete reverse engineering.